Bit-Bytes-Bits/notes-keeper/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any lint errors in the console.\
+\
+You can also view this project by clicking on the live link provided [here](#live-link-to-project).

 ## Project Build Up